Lokesh0423/terraform-azure-infra/README.md

 terraform-azure-infra

-Production-grade Azure infrastructure using Terraform — AKS cluster with VNet, auto-scaling, and monitoring across dev and prod environments.
+Production-grade Azure infrastructure using Terraform AKS cluster with VNet,auto-scaling and monitoring across dev and prod environments.

 ---
  Architecture